Kurt Anderson (American football): Coaching career

 In 2005, Anderson was an assistant coach at Indiana State where he worked with the offensive tackles and tight ends.
 In 2006, Anderson was a defensive quality control coach at The University of Michigan.

 Anderson spent the 2007 season as a graduate assistant coach for the offensive line.
 Anderson joined the Eastern Michigan staff on April 2, 2008 as tight ends coach before shifting to the offensive line and run game coordinator in 2009.
 In 2010, Eastern Michigan finished with 2,080 yards rushing.
 The Eagles' ground attack was extremely effective during the 2011 campaign, Eastern Michigan rushed for 2,620 yards and 16 touchdowns on 575 carries for the 14th-best ground attack in the nation.
 A record two-year combined total of 4,700 yards for Eastern Michigan.

 On January 28, 2013, Anderson joined the Buffalo Bills staff as an offensive quality control coach.
 On January 26, 2015, it was announced that Anderson was retained and promoted to assistant offensive line coach, by newly named head coach Rex Ryan.
 In 2015, Anderson coached the Buffalo Bills offensive line that paved the way to 2,432 yards rushing, 152 yards rushing per game, 4.8 yards per attempt, and 19 rushing touchdowns; all marks were best in the NFL on the season.
 On January 9, 2016, Anderson was introduced as the offensive line coach at the University of Arkansas by head coach Bret Bielema.
 Anderson developed Frank Ragnow, All-American and 20th Overall draft pick in the 2017 NFL draft.
 Ragnow is the highest paid center in the NFL.
 Others NFL lineman developed at Arkansas, are Hjalte Froholdt and Dan Skipper.

 In 2018, Anderson joined the Northwestern University Wildcats as a quality control assistant and was hired as the offensive line coach the following season.
 He helped lead the Wildcats to Big Ten West Championships in 2018 and 2020.
 He developed current Los Angeles Chargers Offensive Tackle Rashawn Slater, the 13th overall draft pick in 2020.
 Slater was a Pro Bowl performer as well as All- Pro in his rookie season.
 He also coached Peter Skoronski, who went to the Tennessee Titans with the 11th overall pick in the 2023 draft.

 Anderson coached the first five years of his career under head coach Pat Fitzgerald, who was fired in July 2023 in the wake of a hazing scandal within the program.
 Anderson coached the 2023 season under new head coach David Braun but was fired shortly after the end of the season.

+Anderson coached at UMass as an offensive line coach during the 2025 season.
+On December 18, 2025 it was announced Anderson was leaving UMass to become an offensive line coach at Boston College.